theAkito/smartwatch/README.md

 ## Project Status
 This project is currently in alpha state.
 Some basic functionality is missing or incomplete.

+## TODO
+* Clients gathering storage media info across several servers
+* Config file for devices and clients
+* Improve performance and efficiency (see TODOs in source)
+* Improve CSS/HTML frontend (see TODOs in source)
+* Add Settings in front-end (changing front-end colours, etc.)
+* Add Management in front-end (adding clients, etc.)
+* Add build date to About page
+* Add Git revision to About page
+* Aliasing devices in front-end
+* Set up binary releases
+* Set up CI
+* Publish on Nimble

 ## License
 Copyright (C) 2020  Akito <the@akito.ooo>